-Melanoma Margins Trial (MelMarT): A Phase III, multi-centre, multi-national randomised control trial investigating 1cm v 2cm wide excision margins for primary cutaneous melanoma
+Melanoma Margins Trial (MelMarT-II): A Phase III, multi-centre, multi-national randomised control trial investigating 1cm v 2cm wide excision margins for primary cutaneous melanoma

 Patients with a primary invasive melanoma are recommended to undergo excision of the primary lesion with a wide margin.
 There is evidence that less radical margins of excision may be just as safe.
 This is a randomised controlled trial of 1 cm versus 2 cm margin of excision of the primary lesion for adult patients with a primary invasive cutaneous melanomas >=1mm thick to determine differences in the rate of local recurrence and melanoma specific survival.
 A reduction in margins is expected to improve quality of life in patients

 This study will determine whether there is a difference in disease free survival for patients treated with either a 1cm excision margin or 2cm margin for clinical stage II (pT2b-pT4b) primary cutaneous melanoma (AJCC 8th edition, Table 1).
 The study is designed to be able to prove or disprove that there is no difference in risk of melanoma recurrence between the two groups of patients.
 This study is designed to show that the risk of long-term pain associated with surgery can be reduced.
 If the study achieves its primary objective and demonstrates safety with a narrower margin, then we will also be able to determine how much of an impact the narrower excision has on patients in terms of improved quality of life and reduced side effects from the surgery and melanoma disease.
 This trial will also evaluate and determine the economic impact of narrower excision margins on the health services and society in general.